 Diving into DBT Skills: An Overview of the New and Old DBT Skills

 This two-day training will provide an overview of DBT skills with a special emphasis on the new DBT skills.
 This is the perfect follow up to our introductory DBT in a Nutshell training.

 Fine tune your DBT training with our specialty and advanced DBT training.

-Working Well with the Suicidal Patient: Research-Informed Approaches to Ethical Suicide Assessment and Management
+Working Well with the Suicidal Patient: Ethics, Boundaries of Competence, Avoiding Harm, and Risk Management

 This one day workshop is designed for mental health providers and other healthcare professionals who provide direct-care services and, as a result, will be required to assess and manage a suicide crisis at some point during their professional career.